Portugal faces court battle after budget passes

 "In the national emergency situation Portugal faces we cannot have a political crisis," Foreign Minister Paulo Portas of the junior coalition partner CDS told parliament just before the vote.
 "Failure to have a budget would imply a serious lack of compliance with the bailout plan."

-Political tension has been increasing and anti-austerity rallies have become more common in recent weeks in Portugal, which despite being one of the countries worst hit by the euro zone crisis had so far escaped violent unrest seen elsewhere.
+Political tension has been increasing and anti-austerity demonstrations have become more common in recent weeks in Portugal, which despite being one of the countries worst hit by the euro zone crisis had so far escaped unrest of the sort seen elsewhere.

-Several thousand protesters, including striking stevedores and unemployed youths from the "Indignados" group, rallied outside parliament, chanting: "The time has come for the government to go!" or "This budget will not pass!"

-"I am against all the measures by this government, they have been humiliating us for more than a year now," said Fernanda Rodrigues, a clerk in Lisbon who took part in the rally.

-In a pun on the premier's last name, Coelho, which means "rabbit", several protesters carried toy shotguns and cages, with placards saying: "The rabbit hunting season is open."
+Unions and 'Indignados', a group of young unemployed people, staged protests in front of parliament on Wednesday.
+A few hundred had gathered by the time the vote took place, shouting anti-government slogans.

-Opposition politicians and some protesters were furious at what they saw as government lawmakers having cut short the budget debate due to concerns about protests outside parliament.
+Opposition politicians were furious at what they saw as government lawmakers cutting short the debate on the budget due to concerns about protests outside parliament.

-"This is a degrading decision and brings shame on this house," said Socialist deputy Sergio Sousa Pinto.
+"This (to vote quickly) is a degrading decision and brings shame on this house," said Socialist deputy Sergio Sousa Pinto.

 "It's hard to predict the outcome: it wouldn't be the constitutional court if it were predictable."